Mauer (Baden)

-Mauer is a village in south western Germany.
+Mauer ([ˈmaʊɐ]) is a municipality in southwestern Germany.
 It is located between Heidelberg and Sinsheim in the Rhein-Neckar district in the state of Baden-Württemberg.

 On 1 June 2012, John Ehret (no party) took office as mayor.
 He is the first black mayor in Baden-Württemberg and thought to be the first black mayor in Germany in modern times.

 Geography

 Mauer is located at an altitude of 130–240 m, and covers an area of 630 hectares.
 Of this area, 22.8% is covered by settlements, roads and paved areas, 55.3% is agricultural, and 18.6% is forested.
 Adjacent municipalities are, starting in the north and moving clockwise, Wiesenbach, Meckesheim, Wiesloch, Leimen and Bammental.

 Religion

 In 1522, the Reformation was introduced into Mauer; probably by Franz von Sickingen.
 Today it hosts both an evangelical and a Roman Catholic church community.

 Geology/Archaeology

 Mauer is the location where the first remains of Homo heidelbergensis were found.
 The remains, a jaw, were discovered in 1907 in the local sand quarry by Daniel Hartmann, a worker there.
 The sandpit remained active for some time, and the original resting place of the remains no longer exists.
 However, the sandpit is now a nature park, and the sedimentary layers corresponding to those of the original find can be viewed on a 25 meter high section.